HomeEnterprise ITCloud ComputingTCS signs MoU with C-DAC to work on sovereign cloud

 Advertisement

 Globally, sovereign cloud projects are gaining traction as governments look to retain control over sensitive data.
-But experts caution that the concept is difficult to implement, given the scale and cost advantages of established providers such as Amazon Web Services, Azure and Cloud.
+But experts caution that the concept is difficult to implement, given the scale and cost advantages of established providers such as Amazon Web Services, Microsoft Azure and Google Cloud.

 In India too, industry observers say projects led by the National Informatics Centre and C-DAC will require sustained investment, clear standards for security and interoperability, and long-term demand from public sector buyers.
 Building large-scale capacity also faces hurdles such as power supply, data centre infrastructure and the availability of skilled talent.